todd-lers/about/internal.md

 ## Using the Preparative LCMS

   The operation of the preparative LCMS is identical to the analytical LCMS, with the addition of a fraction collector.
 A general guide on using the preparative instrument can be found [here](https://github.com/todd-lers/techops/blob/master/LCMS/Preparative%20LCMS%20Instructions.docx) and was prepared by Edwin G. Tse. _This is not a substitute for proper training_.

+## LCMS Shutdown and Reboot

+  The LCMS should only be shut down in the case of extended time away from lab.
+When rebooting, it is imporant that things are done in the proper order.
+A quick guide to rebooting can be found [here](https://github.com/todd-lers/techops/blob/master/LCMS/LCMS%20reboot.pdf).

 ## General Troubleshooting